-We describe how to run the program below.
-To enable you to view the output of the program, the code produces some graphical output in the form of a gnuplot file cfd.plt.
-Provided you have logged in to ARCHER with X11 forwarding turned on (ssh -X from the command line) you can view this as follows:
+The code also produces some graphical output in the form of a gnuplot file cfd.plt.
+Provided you have logged in to ARCHER with X11 forwarding turned on (e.g. ssh -X from the command line) you can view this as follows:

 '''

-guestXX@archer:~> gnuplot -persist cfd.plt
+gnuplot -persist cfd.plt

 '''